 Below is a list of free unit studies, lesson plans, and activities for January.
 All of the holiday dates given are for 2023.
 Because the dates of some holidays vary, I will update this post each year.
 If you are looking for other months, check out our monthly unit studies and lesson plans page.

 This page contains affiliate links.
 See our complete disclosure for more information.

 Free January Unit Studies and Lessons for Month-Long Themes and Observances

 National Thank You Month reminds us to take the time to thank others.
 People celebrate by writing thank you notes or cards or thanking people in person.
 Some people also find it an excellent time to start a gratitude journal.

-- STEPP Program– thank you note writing lesson
+- Teachers Pay Teachers– thank you note writing lesson

 - Teachers Pay Teachers- thank you card template

 National Hobby Month (all January)

 National Hobby Month is a great time to focus on a favorite hobby or pick up a new hobby.